arcalys/anno-1800-mods/README.md

 Bring a taste of Belgium to your Anno 1800 experience!
 This mod introduces a range of Belgian-inspired new specialists.

+Please note that this is still a work in progress, and these specialists may be altered until the mod reaches version 1.0.

 ## Contents
 ### Legendary specialists
 - Father Jozef (inspired by `Father Damien`).